 January 11, 2018 marks the 16th anniversary of the opening of the first "War on Terror" prison at the United States Naval Station in Guantánamo Bay, Cuba (known as "Gitmo" after its military call letters, GTMO).
 Conceptual documentary artist and former civil rights lawyer Debi Cornwall's exhibition plumbs the familiar in this state of exception, marrying empathy and dark humor with systemic critique.
-The exhibition was shown in 2017 at the BMW Photo Space of the GoEun Museum of Photography (Korea) and the Centre de la Photographie Genève

-(Switzerland), and is packaged for shipping to the next European venue.
-The U.S. exhibition is on view at Steven Kasher Gallery (NYC) through December 22.
+The exhibition has been shown at the BMW Photo Space of the GoEun Museum of Photography (S. Korea), the Centre de la Photographie Genève (Switzerland), and is packaged for shipping to the next European venue.
+The U.S. exhibition debuted at Steven Kasher Gallery (NYC) and was awarded the inaugural Fotofest Clause.